nichgray/edition_base/docs/README.md

 All markdown files must have either a # header at the top of the document (because GitHub Pages using jekyll-optional-front-matter as a dependency 5 https://github.com/benbalter/jekyll-optional-front-matter), or must declare a title: in the frontmatter.

-Files that don't do one of these things will be not be processed - that is, they won't be transformed into HTML or included in any of the listings, but they will be passed through as is
+Files that don't do one of these things will be not be processed - that is, they won't be transformed into HTML or included in any of the listings, but they will be passed through as is.
+For more information see metadata, below.

+### Markdown

+The only text format currently supported is markdown.
+The site supports kramdown for special formatting, as well.

+Todo: either find sites to link to or explain more here

 ### Metadata